 If you're in a higher tax bracket and you're converting a significant amount of traditional IRA funds, the result could be a large tax bill in the year you convert.
 Fortunately, there is a way to minimize some of the tax liability.

 For tax purposes, the IRS doesn't include 401(k)s under the aggregation guidelines.
 If you have a mix of both deductible and nondeductible traditional IRA assets, you could roll the deductible portion into your workplace retirement plan if that's allowed.
 That would leave you free to convert the nondeductible portion of your IRA to a Roth without triggering the pro-rata tax rule.

 A backdoor Roth IRA can yield some important tax benefits, and it's important to think it through carefully.
 For example, what tax bracket do you expect to be in when you retire?
 If you anticipate being in a higher bracket than you are now, the tax savings you could realize through Roth IRA withdrawals may outweigh any tax liability you incur now as a result of the conversion.
 On the other hand, if you've accumulated a substantial amount in a traditional IRA, converting could be costly.

 Remember also that you can't withdraw converted funds out of a Roth IRA for at least five years without incurring a penalty.
 The payment must also occur on or after the date you reach age 59 1/2 or older.
-If you tap the funds before then, you'd owe a 10 percent early withdrawal penalty unless you're age 59 1/2 or older.
+If you tap the funds before then, you'd owe a 10 percent early withdrawal penalty, unless you qualify for an exception.
 It's important to understand your timeline until you think you'll need those funds.